 It is a pretty simple scan, but it really narrows it down to companies that produce growth and are expected to continue producing it.

 You could also reduce the growth criteria to get more stocks that would still be quality.
-Reducing the >15s to >10s increases the number of stocks to 23, and the overall performance of the stocks drops off (114.9% as a portfolio versus 123.5% with the higher criteria).
+Reducing the >15s to >10s increases the number of stocks, but the overall performance of these stocks as a portfolio may drop off slightly.

 There are nearly infinite variations of this type of scan.
 Take from it what you will and leave the rest.